Fritz Hollings: Entertainment industry

 As a senator, Hollings supported legislation in the interests of the established media distribution industry (such as the proposed "Consumer Broadband and Digital Television Promotion Act").
 His hard-line support of various client-serve model computer restrictions such as Digital rights management and Trusted Computing led the Fritz chip (Trusted Platform Module, a microchip that enforces such restrictions) to be nicknamed after him.
 Hollings introduced the Consumer Broadband and Digital Television Promotion Act, a draft of the later CBDTPA, which would have mandated "manufacturers of all electronic devices and software to embed government approved copy protection technology in their products".
 Hollings also sponsored the Online Personal Privacy Act.
 According to OpenSecrets, between 1997 and 2002, Hollings received more than $300,000 from the entertainment industry.

-Hollings was referred to as the "Senator from Disney" for his lobbying on behalf of the entertainment industry, including industry groups like the Recording Industry Association of America and the Motion Picture Association.
+Hollings was referred to as the "Senator from Disney" for his lobbying in behalf of the entertainment industry, including industry groups such as the Recording Industry Association of America and the Motion Picture Association.